HubSpot/humanize/README.md

 ```

 ##### compactInteger
-Converts an integer into its most compact representation (only for numbers whose abs(x) < 1000).
+Converts an integer into its most compact representation.

 ```javascript
 Humanize.compactInteger(123456789, 1)